-In 2014-2105, The topic of MCSI’s was VIRUS.
+In 2014-2105, the topic of MCSI’s series was VIRUS.
 Prominent scholars, artists, and activists across a range of disciplines, helped us understand both the natural and human forces that define, use, are used by, and try to control viruses.
 If “AIDS is a crisis of connections,” according to curator John Chaich, then one of the primary goals of MCSI’s year of programming on VIRUS was to address viral crises by making connections across virology, performance, psychoanalysis, public health, photography, poetry, video, critical Internet studies, environmental analysis and other fields that morally, emotionally, and with conscience engage with the virus, the viral, the sprawl, and the many similar repetitious functions that mindlessly spread illness, pollution, power, or ideas in contemporary culture.

 In 2013-14, the topic of MCSI’s series was Technology Changes.
 The definition of “technology” might be “things people make and use to improve their experience and world.”
 From the wheel to the iPhone, some see the invention and use of technologies as forces towards human’s liberation or equality, while others understand technologies as reinforcing divisions in society.
 Does our understanding of who owns, builds, sells, and uses technology allow us to better understand how it shapes us as much as we shape it?